Yeshiva: Torah and Bible study

 (See further re this approach under Yeshivat Har Etzion.)

 More recent commentaries especially studied are "Netziv" and "Malbim"; as well as reference works such as Da'at Miqra by Mordechai Breuer and others.

 The commentaries by Ramban, Abarbanel, "Rabbeinu Behaye", and "Rav Hirsch" provide much philosophical content.

+The Sefer ha-Chinuch, although not a commentary per se, offers a systematic legal and philosophic discussion of the commandments, and is similarly studied.
+(The related Minchat Chinuch is often referenced in legal-focused Talmud shiurim.)

-Intensive study of Tanach, as for Machshava, is similarly a feature of many Midrashot.
+Intensive study of Tanach, as for Machshava, is likewise a feature of many Midrashot.